Dybondzy/ElectionAnalysis/README.md

 Now it's time to read the election_results.csv file.
 As a reminder, the code in our PyPoll.py file should look similar to this code:

-# Add our dependencies.
-import csv
-import os
-# Assign a variable to load a file from a path.
-file_to_load = os.path.join("Resources", "election_results.csv")
-# Assign a variable to save the file to a path.
-file_to_save = os.path.join("analysis", "election_analysis.txt")

-# Open the election results and read the file.
-with open(file_to_load) as election_data:

-    # To do: read and analyze the data here.
 Next, we'll use the reader function to read election_data.csv.

 While this output was being generated, two things happened:

-We did not see the headers or columns printed because the output was generated very quickly.
 Each row in the CSV file was printed out as a list.

-At this point, PyPoll.py should look like this:

-# Add our dependencies.
-import csv
-import os
-# Assign a variable to load a file from a path.
-file_to_load = os.path.join("Resources", "election_results.csv")
-# Assign a variable to save the file to a path.
-file_to_save = os.path.join("analysis", "election_analysis.txt")

-# Open the election results and read the file.
-with open(file_to_load) as election_data:
-    file_reader = csv.reader(election_data)

-    # Read and print the header row.
-    headers = next(file_reader)
-    print(headers)

-    code to GitHub.
+Code to GitHub.
 Committing early and often is the best practice to save your work on projects.
 Plus, Seth and Tom said they might look over your work before tomorrow, so you'll want to update your repository and email them the link, if you have not done so yet.
 Save PyPoll.py to the Election_Analysis folder.
 To commit your code to your GitHub repository, follow the steps associated with your operating system.

 ----------------------------------------------------